NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: NIR-Prompt

-Matching description module is used to generate the description (i.e. prompt tokens) for each task that reflects the knowledge of the PLM, which is used to guide the combination of the essential matching signals in essential matching module with the corresponding task.
-The architecture of the matching description module for dense retrieval is shown in Figure~\ref{figure:mdm_retrieval}, which consists of a frozen PLM and trainable prompt encoders.
-Prompt encoders map the description knowledge of the specific matching task in PLM into prompt tokens and update the parameters to generate the optimal tokens through the task of masked embedding optimization.
-To facilitate the introduction of these methods, we give a formal template of the input texts.
-For a pair of input texts $(x_1,x_2) $, the template of the texts for Retriever-Prompt is:
+{Matching description module (MDM) is used to generate the description (i.e. prompt tokens) for each task that reflects the knowledge of the PLM, which is used to guide the combination of the essential matching signals in the essential matching module to generalize to different tasks.
+The architecture of the matching description module for dense retrieval (a) and reranking (b) is shown in Figure~\ref{figure:mdm}, which consists of a frozen PLM and trainable prompt encoders.
+Prompt encoders map the description knowledge of the specific matching task in PLM into prompt tokens and update the parameters to generate the optimal tokens in training.
+Different tasks have different prompt tokens and are trained separately.
+These tokens play an important role in the forward computation of transformer layers, reflecting the descriptive knowledge of different tasks in PLM~\cite{prefix}, which can help the model describe different tasks and guide the learning and combination of essential matching signals in the essential matching module.
+To facilitate the introduction of these methods, we give the formal template of the input texts below. }